-The Senate bill follows an equally bad House bill earlier introduced by another notoriously anti-Wilderness member of Congress, Rep. Tom McClintock (R-CA).
+The Senate bill introduced in May follows an equally bad House bill introduced earlier by another notoriously anti-Wilderness member of Congress, Rep. Tom McClintock (R-CA).
 His bill, H.R.
 1349, would amend the Wilderness Act to allow bikes, strollers, wheelbarrows, game carts, survey wheels and measuring wheels in every unit of the National Wilderness Preservation System.
 The Senate and House bills are not identical, but would have the same damaging effects.

 In an especially cynical and disingenuous move, the mountain bikers seem to hide behind people with disabilities in their effort to make America’s wildest places merely a playground for cycling!
 In the House bill, the mountain bikers list “motorized wheelchairs” and “non-motorized wheelchairs” as the first uses to be authorized in Wilderness under their bill (even prior to the listing of “bicycles”), though the 1990 amendments to the Americans with Disabilities Act (ADA) have clearly allowed wheelchairs in designated Wilderness for more than a quarter-century.

 For more information regarding “Fake News” being spread by some mountain bikers, see Five Lies Being Used to Get Mountain Bikes into Wilderness.